ivmarkov/edge-executor/README.md

 **Highlights**

-- `no_std` (but does need `alloc`); for a `no_std` *and* "no_alloc" executor, look at [embassy-executor](https://github.com/embassy-rs/embassy/tree/main/embassy-executor), which statically pre-allocates all tasks;
+- `no_std` (but does need `alloc`):
-  (note also that the executor uses allocations in a limited way: when a new task is being spawn, as well as during the construction of the executor itself);
+  - `edge_executor` uses allocations in a limited way: when a new task is being spawn, as well as during the construction of the executor itself;
+  - For a `no_std` *and* "no_alloc" executor, look at [embassy-executor](https://github.com/embassy-rs/embassy/tree/main/embassy-executor), which statically pre-allocates all tasks.

 - Works on targets which have no `core::sync::atomic` support, thanks to [portable-atomic](https://github.com/taiki-e/portable-atomic);